 The two images above are of Usimbgi Kwesamoi (I think I spelled it correctly) of the Datoga Tribe.
 I think she is stunning.
 I debated whether or not to retouch the fly out near her eye, but decided not to.
 It was there, and well, it felt somehow wrong to do so.

 The two images above are of Zarmpu Lenganya, a Maasai elder, photographed in Tanzania during a male-circumcision ceremony - something every Maasai male goes through in order to become a warrior.
 Hundreds of villagers were there, singing, dancing, drinking home-made honey beer, and slaughtering a cow for a feast.
 If I remember correctly, Zarmpu may have had a bit too much honey beer, as he was a bit wobbly and the cane kept him from falling back into the backdrop.
 Such a beautiful, elegant, albeit drunk man.

 These young Maasai warriors were very funny, making jokes and laughing all the time.
 However, as soon as they got in front of the camera, they all got very serious.
 Quite the little warrior posse.
-I wonder how they say 'Yo!' in Swahili?
+I smile every time I look at this photograph.
+I wonder how they say “Yo!” in Swahili?